Skip to content

 1. The fetch sends an anthropic-dangerous-direct-browser-access: true header — Anthropic's API recognizes this and skips the browser-side preflight gate.

-The plugin sandbox (code.ts) only handles persistence of the API key via figma.root.setPluginData("systema_api_key", ...) (save-api-key / load-api-key messages).
+The plugin sandbox (code.ts) only handles persistence of API keys via figma.clientStorage.setAsync("systema_api_key_{provider}", …) (save-api-key / load-api-key messages, one entry per provider).
 No network traffic flows through the sandbox.

 Theme generation via chat

 AI-assisted theme creation lives entirely inside the main chat.
 Create an empty (or default) theme via Add ThemeNew, open the chat on that theme, and describe the design system — the agent patches the theme turn-by-turn via the apply_theme_patch tool.
-This replaces the former one-shot Screenshot / AI prompt tabs, which produced a full theme in a single request with no way to iterate.
-Screenshots still work: drop them as chat attachments (up to 4, PNG/JPEG/SVG/etc.), and the agent extracts the palette in context.
+Screenshots work as chat attachments: drop them (up to 4, PNG/JPEG/SVG/etc.) and the agent extracts the palette in context.

 AI Chat — Systema Agents